Women Travel News. Why?

 For women travelers, Israel proper is not too different from Europe or the United States.
 Army service is universal for nonreligious Israelis, and many young Israeli men may seem more macho and pressing than Europeans or Americans, but that's usually because you're a tourist.
 Hebrew is a language that stylistically prefers directness over guile, and when translated into English, some Israelis may seem amazingly blunt.

 It's important to remember to dress modestly when visiting holy places of Judaism, Islam, and Christianity, or ultra-Orthodox Jewish neighborhoods, such as Mea Shearim in West Jerusalem.
 In Mea Shearim, women should not wear pants or jeans (shorts are forbidden there for men and women).
 At least knee-length skirts (the longer the better) and blouses that do not leave shoulders and upper arms exposed are strongly advised.
 The penalty for immodest dress can be getting spat on or pelted with pebbles.
 The police generally do not take action against religious Jews who attack “immodest” visitors to their neighborhoods.
 East Jerusalem, the Old City of Jerusalem, and the West Bank are largely Arabic societies, and unless women travelers are guarded in their dress and behavior, there’s a good chance there will be insults and unwanted advances.
-Women in Islamic societies do not venture far from their houses unless they are in the company of a husband, relatives, or at least one other woman; women travelers may seem to be breaking the rules of propriety simply by being alone.
+Women in Islamic societies do not venture far from their houses unless they are in the company of a husband, relative, or at least one other woman; women travelers may seem to be breaking the rules of propriety simply by being alone.
 It is always best to try to have at least one traveling companion, male or female, with you if possible.
 Modest dress and behavior also helps to avoid unwanted attention.
 In Arabic communities, a woman alone, dressed in shorts or a bare midriff is not respectable, and will often not receive common courtesy.
 In Israel, except in religious neighborhoods, revealing dress is more common.

 Both men and women are required to cover their knees and shoulders at Israel's holy sites.
 Outside of those places, like almost everywhere in the world, casual is the "rule" for everyday sightseeing.
 Bring good walking shoes or sneakers, a hat, sunscreen and "layers."
 Israeli women like to be “elegant casual” in the evenings in Tel Aviv and Jerusalem.
 Some religious shrines require modest dress (arms and legs covered, and, occasionally, no pants for women).
 Don't forget your swimsuit and, for the Dead Sea, plastic shoes.
 January weather is unpredictable, so pack a jacket and an umbrella, too.
 Even if days are warm, evenings are definitely cool year round, so bring adequate warm clothing with you.